openwisp/ansible-openwisp2/README.md

     openwisp2_python: python2.7
     # customize the app_path
     openwisp2_path: /opt/openwisp2
+    # It is recommended that you change the value of this variable if you intend to use
+    # OpenWISP2 in production, as a misconfiguration may result in emails not being sent
+    openwisp2_default_from_email: "openwisp2@yourhostname"
     # edit database settings only if you are not using sqlite
     openwisp2_database:
         engine: django.db.backends.postgresql